LeaVerou/md-block/README.md

 * Load external Markdown files or render inline content
 * Customize start heading level (e.g. so that `# Foo` becomes a `<h3>` and not an `<h1>`)
 * Also comes with `<md-span>`, for lightweight inline markdown
+* [Prism](https://prismjs.com) is automatically used for syntax highlighting, if included

 [View demos](https://md-block.verou.me/#demos)